How to Create an Employee Handbook: Complete Guide for Small Businesses

 Step 1: Audit Current Policies

-Before writing anything new, gather what already exists.
-This includes any written policies, offer letter language, verbal agreements you have made, and actual practices (even if undocumented).
+Before writing anything new, gather what already exists: any written policies, offer letter language, verbal agreements you have made, and actual practices (even if undocumented).
 You may discover you have been promising things informally that you need to either formalize or stop promising.

 Step 6: Legal Review

-I recommend having an employment attorney review your handbook before distribution.
+Have an employment attorney review your handbook before distribution.
 This typically costs $500-$1,000 for a basic review.
-The attorney will catch issues like overpromising language, missing required policies, and state-specific problems.
+The attorney will catch overpromising language, missing required policies, and state-specific problems.
 This is significantly cheaper than defending a lawsuit that a proper review would have prevented.

 For a more detailed process on rolling out policies to new hires, see my guide on creating an employee onboarding plan.